gongziyida/Shared-Space-VAE-Models/README.md

 ```
 (This comes with the other datasets.
 Remove them to save space.
 I will upload needed ones separately in the future.)

+Now it is not necessary to put the data in the `data/` folder.
+Edit the data pat in `job_*`.

+It is also not necessary to prepare the pretrained classifier models, which is included in the zip file in the drop box, if you do not need them.

 2. Modify & run the script
 See `job_*` and `main_*.py` for examples on how to train them.